plantgenomicslab/BCH709/index.md

 > - UNR affilated email **\<ID\>@unr.edu or \<ID\>@nevada.unr.edu**
 {: .callout}

-> ## Frequently Asked Questions
-> Read our [FAQ](/genomics-workshop/faq/) to learn more about Data Carpentry's Genomics workshop, as an Instructor or a workshop host.
-{: .prereq}

 > ## Getting Started
 >
 > This lesson assumes that learners have no prior experience with the tools covered in the workshop.